-As part of the conveyancing process you must be ID checked.
-This is due to government legislation and compliance requirements which conveyancers are subject to.
+As part of the process you must be ID checked.
+This is to comply with government legislation and Conveyancers have no choice.

 Satisfactory ID documents consist of a current valid original passport or photo card driving license along with two forms of recent original address ID.

-To validate your address you must have received this ID via Royal mail post such as a recent utility bill or bank statement.
-This ensures you are who you say you are.
+To validate your address, you must have received the correspondence via Royal Mail.
+For example, this could be a recent utility bill, insurance, bank statement or pension letter.
+This corroborates that you are who you say you are.

 This is insisted upon by the Land Registry when an application includes the signature of a party who had no legal representation.

-This is to ensure there is no property or ID fraud.
+This is again to ensure there is no property or ID fraud.

 You will need a passport photo, your original ID documents and to see a solicitor, in person, to verify and sign the ID1 Form for you.